gustybear-teaching/course_ee693e_2020_fall/week_08/01-Japhet.md

 ### Experimentation
 [PROVIDE FIGURES/TABLE/WRITTEN-PROOF FROM THE PAPER]

 The first thing that the authors did was collect EM traces from a NodeMCU Amica microcontroller using a USRP B210.
 The Microcontroller has modified firmware that contains the target operations that the researchers are targeting.
 The EM receiver was then placed near the microcontroller processor and an operation was executed in a time frame.
 The EM receiver took two measurements simultaneously.
-An instataneous amplitude reading and a EM spectrum reading, as shown in the figure below.
+An instantaneous amplitude reading and a EM spectrum reading, as shown in the figure below.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2020_fall/raw/main/week_08/images/exampledata.png" title="Example EM Trace" width="300" >}}

 These traces are then divided into two datasets, the training dataset and the test dataset.
 Each of the models are trained with the training dataset and then tested to see if the accuracy of the labeling of the network.
-There were two tupes of test conducted, one with a grey-box adersarial model, where the adversary had some idea of the operations being executed, and one with a black-box adversarial model, where the adversary had no idea of the operations being executed.
+There were two types of test conducted, one with a grey-box adversarial model, where the adversary had some idea of the operations being executed, and one with a black-box adversarial model, where the adversary had no idea of the operations being executed.
 The grey box model is assumed when they are testing the accuracy of their CNN's to classical template matching strategies.

 The authors have provided the confusion matrixes for each of the models as shown in the figures below.